-It is quite challenging to define the role of the training teacher’, and t he difficulty lies in the requirements and tasks assigned to this role (Gilles & Willson, 2004).
-Research about this subject suggests a wide range of duties assigned to the training teacher as part of his responsibilities.
-These tasks include training and coaching, acting as a role model for the trainee, acting as an agent of change, helping to stimulate reflexive evaluation thinking that mounts to roles of emotional and moral support (Lazovsky & Riechenberg, 2005; Runyan, 1999; Feiman-Nemser, 2001).
-Ringgold suggested (2009) three main complex tasks are assigned to the cooperating teacher: training the student with a social perspective, training with focus on a subject matter guidance, andguiding students withan emotional view.
+It is quite challenging to define the training teacher’s role.
+The difficulty lies in the requirements and tasks assigned to this position (Gilles & Willson, 2004).
+Research about this subject suggests a wide range of duties assigned to the training teacher as part of his/her responsibilities.
+These tasks include training and coaching, acting as a role model for the trainee, acting as an agent of change, and helping to stimulate reflective evaluative thinking that amounts to emotional and moral support (Feiman-Nemser, 2001; Lazovsky & Riechenberg, 2005; Runyan, 1999).
+Rengolde suggested (2009) that three main complex functions are assigned to the cooperating teacher: training the student with a social perspective, focusing on guidance on subject matter, and managing students using an emotional approach.

-The work of a training teacherhas to do with the relationship and partnership between the school, the training teacher, and the academic institution.
-These partnerships carry within them many challenges and obstacles, such as the difference in institutional culture and organizational goals.
-These challenges may impede achieving this successfor this type of partnership.
-The most productive collaboration is the one that allows a “working space” for all parties involved in the educational process.
-It is based on respecting the views the other partner’ , discussing mutual proposals, and setting common goals, expectations, and approaches before moving forward) Greany & Brown, 2015 ).
-Aryaf (2001) sees the partnership between educational institutions and schools as an opportunity for development for all parties at once, whether from student trainees, academic counselors, and training teachers.
+The work of a training teacher requires a stable relationship and partnership between the school, the training teacher, and the academic institution.
+This liaison entails facing many challenges and obstacles, such as overcoming the difference in institutional culture and organizational goals, which may limit the opportunities to succeed.
+The most productive collaboration is one that allows a “working space” for all parties involved in the educational process.
+It is based on respecting the other partner’s views, discussing mutual proposals, and setting common goals, expectations, and approaches before moving forward (Greany & Brown, 2015 ).
+Aria (2001) sees the partnership between educational institutions and schools as an opportunity for simultaneous development for all parties, whether student trainees, academic counselors, and training teachers.

-In recent decades, there have been many improvements to practical education, most notably the Professional Development Schools Model (PDS), which focuses on strengthening the partnership between field applied schools and academic institutionswere these students study (Clark, 1990; Goodlad, 1990).
-According to the PDS model, academic institutions provide theoretical knowledge for applied schools, and in return, schools provide practical and applied knowledge related to teacher work and the school system.
-The PDS model brought changes to the role of the cooperative training teacher ’ in the world of practical and applied training.
-These changes mainly depend on nurturing the relationship between the cooperating training teacher and the trainee students, making it more balanced.
-At the Professional Development School, trainees learn to be teachers by cooperating with their colleagues, primarily through receiving support and guidance from a training teacher.
-This type of application is a positive experience that exposes students and teachers to real decision-making methods through interaction with different education partners (Ariav, 2001; Zelberstein, 1995).
+In recent decades, there have been many improvements in practical education, most notably the Professional Development Schools (PDS) model, which focuses on strengthening the partnership between the schools where teachers gain practical experience and the academic institutions (Clark, 1990; Goodlad, 1990).
+According to the PDS model, academic institutions provide theoretical knowledge for applied schools, and in return, schools provide practical and applied knowledge related to teachers’ work and the school system.
+The PDS model brought changes to the training teacher’s role in practical and applied training.
+These changes mainly depended on nurturing the relationship between the cooperating teacher and the trainee students, making it more balanced.
+In PDS, trainees learn to be teachers by collaborating with their colleagues, primarily through receiving support and advice from a training teacher.
+This type of application is a positive experience that exposes students and teachers to real decision-making methods through interaction with various education partners (Ariav, 2001; Zelberstein, 1995).

-The teacher training schools in Israel combine different models of practical training: traditional training, the Professional Development Schools Model (PDS), and the Academy-Classroom model which we are examining here.
+Teacher training schools in Israel combine different types of practical training: traditional training, the PDS model, and the Academy-Classroom model, which is examined in the present study.

 Academy-Classroom Model

-It is the most recent model of practical training adopted by the Ministry of Education in Israel.
-This model came in light of realizing the gap between the needs and the reality of the school educational field and whatacademic institutions do to train teachers.
-This gap needs to be bridged through practical efforts from the two sides.
-There was also the insight gained regarding the necessity of deepening and supporting the role andparticipation of academic institutions in working to achieve the goals listed inthe education system (chadash, 2016).
-The educational background of this model relies on two theories: constructivism and the theory of cooperative teaching and learning (Maskit and Meburach, 2013).
+The Academy-Classroom model is the most recent practical training program adopted by the Ministry of Education in Israel.
+The model was developed when it came to light a gap between the needs and the reality of schools and how academic institutions prepare their teachers.
+This inconsistency needed to be bridged through practical efforts from both sides (schools and academic institutions Another insight that contributed to the project was an acknowledgement of the need to deepen and support the participation of academic institutions in working to achieve the goals established by the education system (Chadash, 2016).
+Two theories serve as the background of this model: constructivism and the theory of cooperative teaching and learning (Maskit & Meburach, 2013).